sevenwik/Block-vote/README.md

 >"Bad officials are elected by good citizens who don't vote."

-And ou8 motto is *building a civilized nation* lead by skillful leaders so we came up with an idea which lets **everyone vote**.
+And our motto is *building a civilized nation* lead by skillful leaders so we came up with an idea which lets **everyone vote**.